 The surplus funds nationwide associations, elite sport organisations, voluntary activity and culture and sports, leisure activities, voluntary social work, humanitarian work, youth, education, general adult education, voluntary work, and projects for the common good.

-Act on Social Services
+Act on Social Services in Denmark

 Following the 2007 structural reform, municipalities are responsible for social service measures, including the support of voluntary social work.
 Section 18 of the Act on Social Services (Lov om social service, LBK nr 1287 af 28/08/2020) obliges municipalities to cooperate with the voluntary social organisations and societies and to financially support voluntary social work.
 The municipalities are financially compensated for this in the form of an extra general grant (block grant) from the government.